gavin1332/residual-alignment-model/README.md

     bash bin/train_qwen_uc.sh

 > Note: Due to the need to sample the original training set with the *Proposal Module* to synthesize training data for *Residual Aligner*, the original training set must be pre-downloaded to the `_data/train` directory.
-Please refer to the `data_file` variable in `get_uc` and `get_summ_sft` functions in file `preference_datasets.py` for the specific file path.
+Please refer to the `data_file` variable in `get_<dataset>` functions in file `preference_datasets.py` for the specific file path.

-> Note: All models used in our experiments is pre-downloaded in to `/private/model` directory, please refer to `config/model/\*.yaml` for detailed information.
+> Note: All models used in our experiments is pre-downloaded in to `/private/model` directory, please refer to `config/model/*.yaml` for detailed information.

 ## Evaluation